JSChronicles/setup-anvil/README.md

 ## How provider setup works

 The action installs Anvil into a private uv-managed environment.
-It places a small `anvil` shim first on `PATH` while keeping the real executable at a known private path.
+It places a small `anvil` shim first on `PATH` while keeping the executable at a known private path.

 For an invocation containing `--config-file`, the shim: